-- (a) No employee is required to join or not join the Union.
+(a) No employee is required to join or not join the Union.
 The County agrees to deduct from the earnings of each employee, who chooses to join the Union and who has properly authorized such deductions in writing by a proper authorization card duly executed, membership dues to be remitted to the Union as indicated below.
-The Union shall provide each employee, executing an authorization card a copy of such card clearly indicating that such authorization shall be irrevocable for the period of one year and shall be automatically renewable from year to year thereafter, unless written notice of termination by the employee is given to the County at least 30 days prior to the anniversary date of the authorization. - (b) Any employee promoted to sergeant on or after July 1, 2005 who elects not to become a member of the Union or who terminates membership in the Union will be required to pay a service fee in lieu of Union dues as a condition of employment or continued employment.
+The Union shall provide each employee, executing an authorization card a copy of such card clearly indicating that such authorization shall be irrevocable for the period of one year and shall be automatically renewable from year to year thereafter, unless written notice

+- of termination by the employee is given to the County at least 30 days prior to the anniversary date of the authorization. - (b) Any employee hired after July 1, 1988 who elects not to become a member of the Union or who terminates membership in the Union will be required to pay a service fee in lieu of Union dues as a condition of employment or continued employment.
 The amount of the service fee shall not exceed the amount of the then current Union dues.
 The service fee shall be used exclusively by the Union to defray the costs incurred by the Union in the negotiation, administration, and implementation of the terms of this Agreement, including the representation of employees in the processing of grievances, in the defense of disciplinary actions, in the protection and improvement of merit system rights, in any and all of the proceedings and matters or other purposes lawfully permitted for which the Union has been certified as the employee's exclusive representative.
-No portion of the service fee shall be used for political purposes.

-- (c) The periodic dues or service fees deducted during any pay period from the pay of the employees pursuant to this Article shall be remitted to the Union within seven calendar days following each payroll deduction.
+No portion of the service fee shall be used for political purposes. - (c) The periodic dues or service fees deducted during any pay period from the pay of the employees pursuant to this Article shall be remitted to the Union within seven calendar days following each payroll deduction.
 Payroll deductions for Union dues and service fees will begin on the first possible payroll following the receipt of the signed Authorization Cards by the County Office of Personnel but in no case, later than three weeks following that receipt.
 Separate accounts will be maintained by the County for Union dues and service fees. - (d) The designation of dues deductions or service fees pursuant to this Article shall be made on a form supplied to the employees by the Union, which has been approved by the County. - (e) The County will not deduct the Union's dues or service fees when an employee's net pay for the pay period involved is insufficient to cover the dues or service fees after other legal deductions have been made. - (f) The amount of the dues or service fees deducted will remain the same until the Union certifies in writing to the County, over the signature of an authorized officer of the Union, that such fees have been lawfully changed and what the new deduction will be each pay period.
-The County shall be notified at least one month in advance of the effective date of such a change.
+The County shall be notified at least one month in advance of the effective date of such a change. - (g) The County agrees to provide a separate slot in the payroll deductions for the Union's Political Action Committee (PAC) deductions.
+The deductions shall comply with the Union's constitution and the laws governing PAC's in the State of Maryland.